waynetee/tp/docs/DeveloperGuide.md

 How the `Logic` component works:
 1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
 2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `ListCommand`) which is executed by the `LogicManager`.
    Some subclassed commands are themselves abstract (e.g. `AddCommand` is an abstract subclass of `Command`, and `AddPropertyCommand` is a concrete subclass of the `AddCommand`.
-In this case, an instance of `AddPropertyComand` will be created).
+In this case, an instance of `AddPropertyCommand` will be created).
 3. The command can communicate with the `Model` when it is executed (e.g. to add a property).
 4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.